After-Shock/Cloudbox-wiki/Configuring-Settings.md

 - `user`: User account for Cloudbox.
 If user account with this name does not already exist, it will be created for you.
 Default is `seed`.
 This parameter is required.

-- `passwd`: Password for user account.
-This parameter is required.
+- `passwd`: Password for new account.
+You can leave it as empty quotes (`""`) if an account was already created.

   - Note: Password **must** be in alphanumeric characters.
 No special characters.